 • Represented a financial advisory firm in connection with a shareholder derivative litigation arising out of a going private transaction.

-• Advises clients facing or pursuing business litigation claims, including breach of contract under the common law and Uniform Commercial Code, breach of fiduciary duty, common law and statutory fraud, tortious interference, unfair competition, commercial disparagement, defamation, and related business torts.
+• Advises clients facing or pursuing commercial claims in litigation and arbitration, including breach of contract under the common law and Uniform Commercial Code, breach of fiduciary duty, fraud, claims arising under state deceptive trade practices statutes, tortious interference, commercial disparagement, defamation, and related business torts.

-• Represent technology service providers and commercial purchasers of technology platforms in disputes involving “software as a service” (SaaS) and related technology agreements, including disputes arising from implementation failures, service level obligations and shortfalls, and disputes over AI-enabled functionality in software platforms.
+• Multiple representations of technology service providers and commercial purchasers of technology platforms in disputes involving “software as a service” (SaaS) and related technology agreements, including disputes arising from implementation failures, service level obligations and shortfalls, and disputes over AI-enabled functionality in software platforms.

 • Defended a French industrial manufacturer and its affiliates against claims of ERISA withdrawal liability allegedly arising from restructuring transactions preceding an acquisition; obtained dismissal of the complaint on the merits and jurisdictional grounds in a case involving novel issues of ERISA law and civil procedure.